G. Leonard Holliday, Founder and Director Emeritus

 Mr. Holliday has been a key part of the music ministries in many churches in Michigan, including First Baptist Church of Oak Park, First Baptist Church of Rochester, Macomb Baptist Church, First Baptist Church of Lake Orion and First Baptist Church of Troy.

-Mr. Holliday is the founder and director of the Orion Chamber Music Society (OCMS), a community orchestra made up of Christian musicians from the Metro Detroit area.
+Mr. Holliday was the founder and director of the Troy metro symphony orchestra, formerly Orion Chamber Music Society (OCMS), a community orchestra made up of musicians from the Metro Detroit area.
 Mr. Holliday also founded the OCMS String Camp in 2005, setting the vision for the annual week-long summer camp that has reached over 100 students.

 The goal of the Orion Chamber Music Society String Camp is to provide an opportunity for young people to be challenged to improve their musical skills for God’s glory.